Huhngoku/ADVOCATE/doc/AnalysisResult.md

 ```
 The elements have the following meaning:
 S:[objId]:[objType] (select case)
+- A1: Receive on closed channel
+- A2: Send on closed channel
+- A3: Close on closed channel
+- A4: Concurrent recv
+- A5: Select case without partner
+- P1: Possible send on closed channel
 - P2: Possible receive on closed channel
 - P3: Possible negative waitgroup counter
 - L1: Leak on unbuffered channel or select with possible partner